-On a side note, I do want to mention that when Megan said that the buyer agreed to buy the property ‘as Is”, buyer’s still have the right to inspect a property even if they agree to take the property ‘as is.”
+I want to mention that when Megan said that the buyer agreed to buy the property ‘as Is’, buyer’s still have the right to inspect a property even if they agree to take the property ‘as is’.
 During the inspection contingency, they can reject the property based upon their findings.
 In Megan’s case, since the buyer’s time frame for any objections to the buyer’s inspection has passed, the buyer can no longer assert the roof as a reason for failing to close.

-One more item Megan.
-You said that you are still in the process of clearing up your own title issue before the closing.
+One more item, Megan.
+You said that you are still clearing up your own title issue before closing.
 So at this time, it sounds like even if the buyer were prepared to close, you are not.
-Before you make any legal demands on your buyer to close, you too should make sure that you can actually close.
+Before you make any legal demands on your buyer to close, you should make sure that you can close.
 Title issues that delay a closing beyond an agreed-upon closing date may allow your buyer to walk away from the closing without any liability to you.

 Megan’s question is a great illustration of how every transaction is different, and therefore the legal solutions will vary with each fact scenario.